-Statement of Consolidated Financial Statements of Affiliated Companies companies that should be included in the consolidated financial statements of affiliated companies in accordance with the "Criteria Governing Preparation of Affiliation Reports, Consolidated Business should be included in the consolidated financial statements of parent and subsidiary companies in accordance with IFRS 10, and the information required to be disclosed in the consolidated financial statements of affiliated companies has been disclosed in the preceding consolidated financial statements of parent and subsidiary companies.
+Statement of Consolidated Financial Statements of Affiliated Companies

+For the year ended December 31, 2022 (from January 1, 2022 to December 31, 2022), the companies that should be included in the consolidated financial statements of affiliated companies in accordance with the "Criteria Governing Preparation of Affiliation Reports, Consolidated Business Reports and Consolidated Financial Statements of Affiliated Enterprises" are the same as those that should be included in the consolidated financial statements of parent and subsidiary companies in accordance with IFRS 10, and the information required to be disclosed in the consolidated financial statements of affiliated companies has been disclosed in the preceding consolidated financial statements of parent and subsidiary companies.
 We will not hereby prepare separate consolidated financial statements of affiliated companies.